-During lay off, the displaced employee may apply for re-employment, providing that their qualifications align to the available opening(s).
+During lay off, the displaced employee may apply for re-employment, providing that her/his qualifications match the available opening(s) at the discretion of the College.

 If the College determines that conditions have changed, eligible, qualified former employees may be notified of openings for which they may apply.
 The College is under no obligation to notify or re-hire former employees.